Force of Tongan eruption 'astonishing', more tsunamis possible - vulcanologist

-University of Otago vulcanologist Dr Marco Brenna has been to the area of Tonga that is now the focus of world attention and concern.
+University of Otago volcanologist Dr Marco Brenna has been to the area of Tonga that is now the focus of world attention and concern.

 He was part of a team that studied the rocky Hunga-Tonga and Hunga-Ha'apai islands in 2015 and a cone that had recently emerged and connected the islands.